-These funds can also be borrowed or withdrawn for any reason, such as the supplementing of retirement income, the payoff of higher interest debt, or even for taking a nice, long-awaited vacation.
+These funds can also be borrowed or withdrawn for any reason, such as the supplementing of retirement income or even for taking a nice, long-awaited vacation.

 Mutual of Omaha offers four universal life insurance policy options.
 These include the following:

 - Life Protection Advantage – Indexed Universal Life